Eddie Robson: Books, comics and theatre

 Apart from Doctor Who, Robson has also written other comic strips including ones for 2000 AD, Transformers: Prime, Teenage Mutant Ninja Turtles, Captain America: Living Legend (with Andy Diggle).

 Robson has also written books on film noir and the Coen Brothers for Virgin Publishing, the Doctor Who episode guide Who's Next with co-authors Mark Clapham and Jim Smith, and an illustrated adaptation of Bram Stoker's Dracula.
 He has written three children's books mixing fiction and tips for Fortnite.

 Robson has worked with the Duke's Theatre on several productions including writing their 2015 Christmas show, Beauty and the Beast.
 In 2015, his debut novel Tomorrow Never Knows was published by Snowbooks.
 His second novel, Hearts of Oak, was published by Tor.com in 2020.

 Television

 Robson is a prolific writer of children's television, with credits including Sarah & Duck (2015–16), Class Dismissed (2016) and Tish-Tash (2021).
-Other television work included episodes of Hollyoaks (2014-2015), and the Chinese version of AMC's Humans, produced by Endemol Shine China and Croton Media.
-The show was broadcast in 2021 in China.
+Other television work included episodes of the long running soap Hollyoaks (2014–2015), and the Chinese version of AMC's Humans, 你好，安怡 / Nǐ hǎo, ān yí (Hello An Yi), produced by Endemol Shine China and Croton Media.
+The show was broadcast on Tencent Video and iQiyi on February 19, 2021.